 Lara served as National Deputy Political Director for John Kerry’s presidential campaign in 2004, overseeing the engagement of entertainment industry figures as surrogates.
 She had previously joined General Wesley Clark’s presidential campaign as National Political Director, where she managed political operations in over 12 battleground primary states.
 From 1989 to 1997, Lara worked with, and then ran, the Hollywood Women’s Political Committee, raising over $6 million for progressive candidates at the national level.
 She organized more than 50 celebrities and donors to attend the 1992 Choice March in Washington, DC.

 Originally from Santa Cruz, California, Lara received a Master’s in Public Policy from the Kennedy School of Government at Harvard University, and a B.A. from the University of California, Berkeley.
-Lara fights with passion for social justice issues, civil rights, and civil liberties by serving as Chair of the Board for People for the American Way, as well as Rock the Vote, and her son’s school board.
+Lara fights with passion for social justice issues, civil rights, and civil liberties by serving as Co-Chair of the Board for People for the American Way, as well as Rock the Vote, and her son’s school board.
 She is inspired by her colleagues at RALLY and is dedicated to building a better world for her son and other children.